Lamborghini Super Trofeo

 The Lamborghini Super Trofeo is an international motor racing series.
 The Lamborghini Super Trofeo is the one-make championship organized by Lamborghini Squadra Corse.
 The series involves exclusively Huracán Super Trofeo Evo model cars in 3 continental series: Europe, Asia, and North America.
-The three continental series all have a common format: 6 double races, each 50 minutes long, on the world’s most prestigious circuits, completed by a World Final that decrees the Lamborghini world champions.
+The three continental series all have a common format: six double races, each 50 minutes long, on the world’s most prestigious circuits, completed by a World Final that decrees the Lamborghini world champions.

-Lamborghini Super Trofeo drivers compete in identical Lamborghini Huracán Super Trofeo Evo cars, based on the Lamborghini Huracán LP 620-2 replacing the older Gallardo version.
+Lamborghini Super Trofeo drivers compete in identical Lamborghini Huracán Super Trofeo EVO2 cars, based on the Lamborghini Huracán replacing the older Gallardo version.
 The drivers are also divided according to categories – Pro, Pro-Am, Am, and LB Cup.